Full Smartphone Price Hike List (May 2026)

 Why Are Phones Becoming Expensive?

 The main reason why phones are getting expensive is Artificial Intelligence (AI).
 The data centres required to run AI have skyrocketed the demand for High Bandwidth Memory (HBM).
 These chips are produced by three companies: Samsung, Micron, and SK Hynix.
-Micron is shutting down its 29 year old consumer-focussed Crucial brand.
+Micron is shutting down its 29-year-old consumer-focused Crucial brand.
 Samsung and SK Hynix have reassigned significant portions of their fabrication lines to cater to this massive demand.

 Another cause of concern is the depreciation of the Indian Rupee against the US Dollar.
-Given that a substantial portion of critical smartphone components are imported, the weakening of Rupee has resulted in massive surge in hardware costs.
-This dual pressure of rising global component costs and local currency weakness has made the “more specs for less money” model, which previously defined the Indian smartphone landscape, largely unsustainable
+Given that a substantial portion of critical smartphone components are imported, the weakening of the rupee has resulted in a massive surge in hardware costs.
+This dual pressure of rising global component costs and local currency weakness has made the “more specs for less money” model, which previously defined the Indian smartphone landscape, largely unsustainable.

-As an effect, brands have started cutting corners by downgrading specifications to maintain price points or reducing the storage/RAM offered in the base variant.
+As a result, brands have started cutting corners by downgrading specifications to maintain price points or reducing the storage/RAM offered in the base variant.
 With experts predicting the chip shortage to last until 2027-28, your next smartphone will only get pricier over time.